jcalixte/rnrps/article/article.md

 3. The play is ready
    - Player 1 gets the updates and is now ready to play the first round
    - Player 1 and player 2 save their document locally and then share them with the server.
-That way every player receive the update of their opponent.
+That way every player receives updates from their opponent.
    - The app merges the two documents into one, so we can calculate who wins the round 1 and update the score.

 ![Step 3](./assets/step-3.png)